 – Add flour (sieve it through a sieve), egg yolk and vanilla sugar and knead it with the dough hooks of the mixer.

 - Then with cold hands (!) knead until you get a smooth dough by using a wooden baking board (dust frequently flour on the surface when kneading).

 – Preheat oven to 350 degrees F.

 - Form balls of walnut size and place them on a baking tray which is layered with baking paper.

 – With the end of a cooking spoon form one whole in the middle of each cookie.

 – Bake them for about 10 minutes, then have the egg yolk-milk mix ready.

-- Mix 1 egg yolk with the milk and spread it over the cookies 2 minutes before they are done; then place them bak into the oven and bake them until done.
+- Mix 1 egg yolk with milk and brush the cookies with it (2 minutes before they are done); then place them back into the oven and bake them until done.

-- On low heat warm up the jam or jelly in separate pans and stir them smoothly with a small whisking tool.
-If the jam consists of too many fruit particles use a sieve and strain it as you don’t want the fruit particles in it.
+– On low heat warm the jam or jelly in separate pans and stir them smoothly with a small whisk.
+If the jam contains too many fruit particles use a sieve and strain it as you don’t want the fruit particles in it.

-- With a small teaspoon fill the red and yellow jelly into the wholes.
-Let it get firm, then place into a tin and keep them at a cool place.
+– With a small teaspoon fill the red and yellow jelly into the holes.
+Let the jam get firm, then place into a tin and keep them at a cool place.

 - You can sprinkle them with some powdered sugar before you serve them and not earlier.